"To The Men in White: Another viewpoint"

 involved some ruthless and ugly tactics.
 But over the years, you started

-.
+to crave power for itself.
 Please show how and where is this ‘started to crave power for itself’?
 Please let me know which ruling party anywhere in the world that has or had worked intentionally to lose the next election.

 Again, you forgot the story of Macbeth (see, I told you the humanities are important!!) - where an originally good leader was so obsessed with his new power that he saw everything as a threat towards it.
 He became so paranoid that he even killed his best friend whom he thought was after his throne.
 He only heard what he wanted to hear from dubious soothsayers (which turned out to be half-truths).
 Needless to say, Macbeth eventually had a tragic end.
+Is the writer talking about LKY?
+If it is LKY, what has he done recently to deserve this insinuation?

 Like Macbeth, you've become so obsessed with winning overwhelmingly in every